sbslee/streamlit-openai/README.md

 ## Chat History
 You can save chat history to allow users to continue conversations across different sessions.
 The `ChatCompletions` and `Assistants` classes include a `save` method for this purpose.
-The chat history will be saved as a JSON file.
+The chat history will be saved as a ZIP file.
 Note that currently, only text content is saved -- other file types (e.g., images) are not supported.
 Below is an example of how to save a chat history: